greg3d/forwrd-home-assignment/README.md

 - Deploy your code to any platform you wish to be accessible from the web.

 ### General notes:
-- Make sure the code meets your standards and allows you to express yourself.
-Feel free to make any changes to the existing code, changing the components implementation, changing passed props, css, and so on
+- Make sure the code meets your standards (dont take the current code standards as guidelines/for granted) and allows you to express yourself.
+Feel free to make any changes to the existing code, changing the components implementation, changing passed props, css, and so on.
 - Using Vite is optional.
 Again - feel free to make any changes.
 - The suggested design and Look&Feel (mock) are also optional.
 You can follow it or design your own.
 - If there are any other changes or optimizations that you think are in place and it wasn't mentioned here, we would be glad for you to mention and explain 🤩